State observer: Linearizable error dynamics

-Switched observers: Sliding mode observer
+Switched observers

 As discussed for the linear case above, the peaking phenomenon present in Luenberger observers justifies the use of switched observers.
 A switched observer encompasses a relay or binary switch that acts upon detecting minute changes in the measured output.
-Some common types of switched observers include the sliding mode observer, nonlinear extended state observer and uniting observer.
+Some common types of switched observers include the sliding mode observer, nonlinear extended state observer, fixed time observer, switched high gain observer and uniting observer.
 The sliding mode observer uses non-linear high-gain feedback to drive estimated states to a hypersurface where there is no difference between the estimated output and the measured output.
 The non-linear gain used in the observer is typically implemented with a scaled switching function, like the signum (i.e., sgn) of the estimated – measured output error.
 Hence, due to this high-gain feedback, the vector field of the observer has a crease in it so that observer trajectories slide along a curve where the estimated output matches the measured output exactly.
 So, if the system is observable from its output, the observer states will all be driven to the actual system states.
 Additionally, by using the sign of the error to drive the sliding mode observer, the observer trajectories become insensitive to many forms of noise.
 Hence, some sliding mode observers have attractive properties similar to the Kalman filter but with simpler implementation.